czi-catalystproject/czi-catalystproject.github.io/catalystbook/faqs.md

 The Catalyst Project will confirm with you before any data is deleted from your hub.
 If you would like to migrate your data, then this can be arranged.
 See the [2i2c Infrastructure Guide](https://infrastructure.2i2c.org/hub-deployment-guide/hubs/delete-hub/) for details on how a hub is decommissioned and our [Privacy Policy](privacy.md) for how The Catalyst Project generally manages data.

+### Where can I find the Onboarding Document?

+You can find the onboarding document on Zenodo: [English version](https://zenodo.org/records/10853513), [Spanish version](https://zenodo.org/records/10852825).

 ## Best Practises

 ### Can I store sensitive data, such as health records and patient information, on the hub?